Supplements and vitamins vegans can take

 Other vegan sources of B12

-Find out more by reading this article: Vitamin B12 food, sources and deficiency.
+Find out more by reading our vitamin B12 food, sources and deficiency blog.

 Other vegan sources of iron